Direct Current Microgrids: The Next Big Thing

 With the ability to create a nanogrid – solar power with battery storage and energy management software—homes can now be “islandable”, that is, self sufficient during power outages; or be designed to be totally off-grid.
 They can also sell energy back to the grid during peak load hours.
 These attributes are priorities for government and utilities, both of which are increasingly concerned with the resilience of the grid as well as leveling out peak loads to eliminate the need for additional power plants.

 Linked together in neighborhood microgrids, these individual nanogrids become virtual power plants, where energy is made and traded.
-Such virtual power plants are now a fact of life in Texas and California, and with the growth of battery storage capacity (tenfold from 2014-2015 in the US), so will grow this new phenomenon of transactive energy.
+Such virtual power plants are now a fact of life in Texas and California.
+With the growth of battery storage capacity (tenfold from 2014-2015 in the US), a new transactive energy economy will be born.
 Navigant Research projects that $2.1 billion will be spent annually on implementation of virtual power plants by 2025.
 See their chart below of the current growth of battery storage.

 How can we as architects and engineers ignore this trend and not change how we wire our new homes?
 In our practice we are now making all of our new homes as dc-ready as possible so that in ten years when the shift has happened, conversion will be simple.
 Within that time period standardization will have occurred among product manufacturers and among UL, NEC and other regulatory groups.
 Because of the work of The EMerge Alliance and other national and international standards organizations, 380v dc will be the new 120v ac, and the nice thing about that is that today’s household wiring can carry that voltage.
 All we need to do at this point is to provide the circuits necessary for battery storage and solar production, as well as dedicated dc and ac outlets.